Eric Haase Player Props: Tigers vs. Red Sox

 Eric Haase At The Plate

-- Haase is batting .202 with eight doubles, a triple, three home runs and 14 walks.
+- Haase is batting .203 with eight doubles, a triple, four home runs and 14 walks.

-- Looking at the 81 games he has played this season, he's hit a home run in three of them (3.7%), and in 1.1% of his trips to the plate.
+- Looking at the 82 games he has played this year, he's hit a home run in four of them (4.9%), and in 1.4% of his trips to the plate.

-- In 16 games this year (19.8%), Haase has picked up an RBI, and in five of those games (6.2%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 20.7% of his games this season, Haase has had at least one RBI.
+He's picked up more than one in 6.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.